Built-in Tools

 PythonREPLTool

-Execute Python code with a persistent namespace and stdout capture.
+Execute Python code with a persistent namespace, stdout capture, and configurable timeout.

 from synapsekit import PythonREPLTool